structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_about.md

   <img src="/images/other/jeffrey.jpg" alt="Photo of Jeffrey Groh" style="width: 200px; height: 250px; object-fit: cover;">
 </p>

+### Presentation instructions

+* Talks

+Regular communications will last 12 min with 3 min for discussion.

+Mini-plenary communications will last 20 min + 10 min for discussion.

+Plenary talks will be 30 min + 15 min for discussion.

+* Posters
+*
+Format A0.
+Posters will be displayed during the entire conference, including coffee breaks.

 ### Venue

 Quinta do Crasto, an old farm and agricultural museum recently converted into a Biodiversity research laboratory: CIBIO- Associação BIOPOLIS, University of Porto, Portugal.